A Greedy PDE Router for Blending Neural Operators and Classical Methods: General framework for Hybrid Solvers

 \section{General framework for Hybrid Solvers}

 To solve \Cref{eq:mainpdediscrete}, consider the following hybrid iterative update:

-where $\mathcal{C} =\{C_{j}\}_{j = 1}^K$ denotes a set of $K$ preconditioning functions and $S_t \in [K] = \{1, \dots, K\}$ indexes the function chosen at step $t$.
-Here, we use ``preconditioning function'' broadly to refer to any update rule, encompassing classical approaches, where $C_j(x) = C_jx$ is a preconditioning matrix, and learned models, such as neural operators.
-This update generalizes the form of classical methods, as seen in \Cref{eq:iterativeupdate}, by allowing $C_j$ to be non-linear and enabling the preconditioning function to be adaptively chosen at every step. $\mathcal{C}$ can also accommodate parameterized solver families (e.g., different Jacobi relaxation weights or multigrid cycle depths), enabling adaptive selection of solver parameters.
-As the number of solvers $K$ grows, it raises the likelihood of a substantial immediate error drop.
+where $\mathcal{C} =\{C_{j}\}_{j = 1}^K$ is a set of preconditioning functions and $S_t \in [K] = \{1, \dots, K\}$ indexes the function chosen at step $t$.
+Here, we use ``preconditioning function'' broadly to include classical linear updates ($C_j(x) = C_jx$ where $C_j$ is a matrix), and learned models, such as neural operators.
+This update generalizes the classical iterative update in \Cref{eq:iterativeupdate}, by allowing $C_j$ to be non-linear and enabling the preconditioning function to be adaptively chosen at every step. $\mathcal{C}$ can also accommodate parameterized solver families (e.g., different Jacobi relaxation weights), enabling adaptive selection of solver parameters.
+As the number of solvers $K$ grows, the chance of selecting a more effective update increases.
 Furthermore, HINTS \citep{zhang2024blending} is a special case of this hybrid solver with $K = 2$, where $C_1$ is a neural operator and $C_2$ is a classical preconditioner.
 Its routing rule is given by $S_t = \1_{t \bmod \tau > 0} + 1$, which selects $C_1$ every $\tau$ steps and $C_2$ otherwise.

 Let $e^{(t)}_h = u_h - u^{(t)}_h$ denote the error at step $t$.
 Then,